Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 Note

-This process may take you some time.
-You'd better make sure the files you want to get rid of are no longer useful to you before deleting them.
+This process may take some time.
+Ensure that the files you want to delete are no longer useful to you before proceeding.

 4. Change Photoshop Scratch Disk

-Still haven't freed up enough disk space for Photoshop?
-Choose another disk as a scratch disk.
-If you don't have another disk to choose from, you'll need to add a new disk on your Mac first.
-SSD is your best bet.
+If you haven't freed up enough disk space for Photoshop, consider selecting another disk as a scratch disk.
+If you don't have an alternative disk, you may need to add a new one to your Mac, and an SSD is an excellent choice.

 1. Click the Photoshop Menu > Preferences > Scratch Disks.